add2cal/docs/src/api/events.md

 ## Get an event

 ```
-GET /event/:id
+GET /event/:prokey
 ```

 Reading an event does not allow for any additional parameters.
-It only takes the proKey/id in the request url.
-It simply provides you with all data for a specific event.
+It only takes the proKey in the request url and simply provides you with all data for a specific event.

 ### Potential response